 A mild climate and steady winds make San Diego the ultimate playground for boating of all kinds.
 From sabots to super yachts, cruise ships to catamarans, recreation to racing, San Diego is the place to get out on the water.
-Adding sailing to your vacation itinerary is a breeze with numerous charter, rental and instructional services, plus dinner cruises, sport fishing, scuba diving excursions, whale watching and other ocean-going outings.
+Adding sailing and boating to your vacation itinerary is a breeze with numerous charter, rental and instructional services, plus dinner cruises, sport fishing, scuba diving excursions, whale watching and other ocean-going outings.

-San Diego's three harbors - Oceanside, Mission Bay and The Big Bay (including Point Loma Peninsula, Coronado, the Downtown Waterfront and Chula Vista) - all offer marina facilities, boat rentals, private charters, scheduled excursions and boating classes.
+San Diego's three harbors - Oceanside, Mission Bay and The Big Bay (including Point Loma Peninsula, Coronado, the Downtown Waterfront and Chula Vista) - all offer marina facilities, boat rentals, private charters, boat tours, scheduled excursions and boating classes.
 Small boats and kayaks can also be rented along the coast and at some of San Diego's inland lakes.
 Boat owners will find ample locations to launch, moor or repair their vessels, whether they're taking a spin around the bay, or making a stopover on an around-the-world cruise.

 A great way to see San Diego’s Big Bay is on a narrated boat tour.
 San Diego has a number of tour operators including Hornblower and Flagship, two of the largest.
 See the beautiful San Diego skyline and local landmarks, plus get up close and personal with marine animals, including whales, seals, sea lions and dolphins, as you kick back and relax on the water.
 These operators also offer dinner, brunch and some holiday cruises.